-TO THE MAYOR AND COUNCIL OF THE CORPORATION OF THE CITY OF

-WHEREAS Light Pollution is detrimental to the science of astronomy in that it is destructive of the nighttime sky and our view of the stars and the Milky Way, which we have enjoyed for thousands of years and which is part of our heritage, and otherwise interferes with people's enjoyment of the heavens and serious scientific research; and

-WHEREAS Light Pollution is caused by excessive, unnecessary and inefficient lighting practices which cause glare, light trespass and urban skyglow, which in turn create hazards, cause annoyance, pollute the nighttime environment with unnecessary light and contribute to other forms of pollution, and constitute a waste of valuable resources and additional expense for taxpayers and the community; and

-WHEREAS there are viable, cost-effective and attractive alternatives to present lighting practices, which can provide increased visibility, utility and security, with minimal damage to the nighttime environment;

-WE THE UNDERSIGNED therefore petition the Mayor and Council of the Corporation of the City of as follows: That Council adopt a program of street lighting and other lighting under its jurisdiction which takes into account the problems of light pollution and seeks to minimize them.
-In particular, we ask that:

-- (1) All street and other illumination shall consist wherever possible of a mix of HIGH-PRESSURE and LOW-PRESSURE SODIUM LIGHTING, both of which have been repeatedly proven to be much more energy-efficient and cost-effective than MERCURY VAPOR and even METAL HALIDE LIGHTING. - (2) All future street lights and other installations to consist wherever possible of FULL CUT-OFF or SHARP CUT-OFF FIXTURES, so that light emission is controlled and directed downward to the road surfaces and sidewalks and/or walkways where it is needed, and glare and light trespass eliminated.
-Such installations produce not only better illumination and visibility but also enhance road safety and overall appearance.
-By eliminating all "up-light", sky glow is also eliminated or at least greatly reduced. - (3) A program of replacing existing inefficient fixtures which allow light to shine horizontally and upward, thereby producing glare, light trespass, interfering with visibility, contributing to sky-glow, and wasting energy, with FULL CUT-OFF or SHARP CUT-OFF FIXTURES-over a period of 10 years or such other period which Council may find desirable.
+TO THE MAYOR AND COUNCIL OF THE CORPORATION OF THE CITY OF WHEREAS Light Pollution is detrimental to the science of astronomy in that it is destructive of the nighttime sky and our view of the stars and the Milky Way, which we have enjoyed for thousands of years and which is part of our heritage, and otherwise interferes with people's enjoyment of the heavens and serious scientific research; and WHEREAS Light Pollution is caused by excessive, unnecessary and inefficient lighting practices which cause glare, light trespass and urban skyglow, which in turn create hazards, cause annoyance, pollute the nighttime environment with unnecessary light and contribute to other forms of pollution, and constitute a waste of valuable resources and additional expense for taxpayers and the community; and WHEREAS there are viable, cost-effective and attractive alternatives to present lighting practices, which can provide increased visibility, utility and security, with minimal damage to the nighttime environment; WE THE UNDERSIGNED therefore petition the Mayor and Council of the Corporation of the City of as follows: That Council adopt a program of street lighting and other lighting under its jurisdiction which takes into account the problems of light pollution and seeks to minimize them.
+In particular, we ask that: (1) All street and other illumination shall consist wherever possible of a mix of HIGH-PRESSURE and LOW-PRESSURE SODIUM LIGHTING, both of which have been repeatedly prove to be much more energy-efficient and cost-effective than MERCURY VAPOR and even METAL HALIDE LIGHTING.
+(2) All future street lights and other installations to consist wherever possible of FULL CUT-OFF or SHARP CUT-OFF FIXTURES, so that light emission is controlled and directed downward to the road surfaces and sidewalks and/or walkways where it is needed, and glare and light trespass eliminated.
+Such installations produce not onl better illumination and visibility but also enhance road safety and overall appearance.
+By eliminating all "up-light", sky glow is also eliminated or at least greatl reduced.
+(3) A program of replacing existing inefficient fixtures which allow light to shine horizontally and upward, thereby producing glare, light trespass, interfering with visibility, contributing to sky-glow, and wasting energy, with FULL CUT-OFF or SHAR CUT-OFF FIXTURES-over a period of 10 years or such other period which Council may find desirable.
 In anticipation of Council's favorable consideration of our Petition, we humbly express our thanks.
+DATE: NAME (printed) ADDRESS (printed) SIGNATURE now had a superb collection of 220 objects beyond the Messier Catalogue-a wealth of deep-sky object to explore for a long, long time.